HOME CARE, DÉCOR, & HOME HACKS

 Moving Pipes or Plumbing

 Remodelings that involve moving plumbing will add up in cost very quickly.
-See if there are other options before moving any water or drainage lines.
+See if there are other options

 If you find mold during the process, you'll need to remove it, but properly.
 If it has affected old features that are coming out anyway, then no harm, no foul.
 If it's in drywall or subflooring, though, you'll need to talk to a specialist about your options.